7 Manipulation Strategies Abusers Use

 Loving someone unconditionally is very different from obsessive control.
 When we truly love someone, it doesn’t matter if they’re with us or not.
-What matters most is that our partner is happy.
+What matters most is that they’re happy.

-4. If you do that, you know what’ll happen
+4. One of the manipulation strategies: if you do that, you know what’ll happen

-The abuser is usually just trying to scare the other person into going out with them.
+The abuser is usually just trying to scare the other person into staying with them.
 Even though it isn’t what the victim wants, the abuser craves the control.

 5. I swear I’ll never do it again

 If your partner hurts or abuses you, they often promise they’ll change.
 Believe us, it won’t happen.
 Be careful when your partner raises their hand against you and tries to control or manipulate you.
 At this point, trust, love, and respect have gone out the door.

 It’s nice to think that people can change.
-But, in this case, it is just a fantasy.
+But, in this case, it’s pretty unlikely.
 If they’ve already hit you once, there’s nothing to stop them from doing it again.

 6. You have to give me an answer now